alejandrochang/StudyGuideNotes/web.md

 # WEB

+### Why should you use axios over fetch?
+Fetch requires you to not only to user the url that will fetch data, but it also handles errors differently then axios.
+Fetch will run, botht the catch() and then() functions even if there is an error, where as axios will handle the error correctly and only run the catch function.

 ### What are the three primary Fielding constraints?
 (Bonus if you can say who Fielding is!)
 Client-Server, Stateless, Uniform Interface